Seal pups - winter beach babies

 The pupping season for grey seals starts as early as August in Cornwall, then September-October in Wales and November-December in Scotland and down the East coast of England.

 It's possible to see seal pups on beaches and it's a wonderful thing to behold, but you should keep your distance and respect that these are wild animals; they have teeth like a dog and can inflict a nasty bite (even the pups).
-You can find some helpful guidance - most of which applies everywhere - on the Lincolnshire Wildlife Trust website.

 There are plenty of sites around the UK where you can spot seals, why not take the family?